Race and Ethnicity

 The U.S. Department of Education has required that colleges and universities collect aggregate data on student race and ethnicity since 1977.
-Until recently, there were five categories by which individuals could classify themselves: American Indian or Alaskan Native, Asian and Pacific Islander, Black or African American, Hispanic, and White.
-In 2007, the Department of Education revised its reporting guidelines and expanded the categories in an effort to more accurately define the rich ethnic and racial composition of our campuses.
+Before 2007, there were five categories by which individuals could classify themselves: American Indian or Alaskan Native, Asian and Pacific Islander, Black or African American, Hispanic, and White.
+In 2007, the Department of Education revised its reporting guidelines and expanded the categories in an effort to more accurately define the rich ethnic and racial composition of our campuses:

 The 2007 final guidance allows individuals to self-identify their ethnicity and race, and permits individuals to select more than one race and/or ethnicity.
 This change authorizes individuals to more accurately reflect their racial and ethnic background by not limiting responses to only one racial or ethnic category, and expands reporting options to seven categories (American Indian or Alaskan Native, Asian, Black or African American, Hispanic, Native Hawaiian or Other Pacific Islander, White, and Two or More Races).
 The Department recognizes that this change requires additional changes to the education information systems of state agencies, school districts, and postsecondary institutions across the country.
 (U.S. Department of Education, August 2008)